-Robert M. DiFazio, PhD, is a Research & Science Analyst within the Institute for Immunity, Transplantation, and Infection (ITI) at Stanford Medicine.
-He develops proposals and grants while managing large existing projects for ITI and has worked with faculty to bring in tens of millions of new and continuing dollars? worth of grant funding.
-He also works to: support graduate and post-graduate scientific training, through development of funding and curricula as well as tracking impact and success of the educational program; to aid with donor and other stakeholder relations, by drafting reports and other promotional materials touting the successes of the faculty members; as well as driving strategic planning and analysis for long-term growth of the institute.
+Robert M. DiFazio, PhD, is the Director of Strategy & Research Development within the Institute for Immunity, Transplantation, and Infection (ITI) at Stanford Medicine.
+He develops proposals and grants for ITI and has worked with faculty to bring in tens of millions of new dollars? worth of funding.
+He currently oversees a portfolio of 8 grants by monitoring and reporting on their completion towards milestones and deliverables, while providing scientific input and working on an ad hoc basis to help investigators with scientific and logistical problems.
+He acts as scientific liaison for the institute, connecting institute investigators to one another, to other Stanford faculty, and to key thought leaders outside of the university, including disease and technology experts and important stakeholders.
+As part of these efforts he writes scientific and lay reports and other promotional and educational materials to share ITI research with donors, stakeholders, and the scientific community through regular conference attendance.
+He also works to support scientific training, through development of funding and curricula as well as tracking impact and success of the educational programs, as well as drives strategic planning and analysis for long-term growth of the institute.

 Robert is focused on empowering and supporting researchers to do their best work at every level and stage of the scientific process.
-His ultimate goal is to deploy research development strategies at the laboratory, department, and institute levels while supporting scientists as trainees through early investigator roles and beyond.
+His ultimate goal is to deploy research development strategies at the laboratory, department, and institute levels to increase scientific output, quality, and impact while reducing waste.

 Current Role at Stanford

-His current role within the Stanford Medicine community as a Research & Science Analyst is centered around directing the research development activities of the Institute for Immunity, Transplantation, and Infection.
+My current role within the Stanford Medicine community as Director of Strategy & Research Development is centered around directing the research development activities of the Institute for Immunity, Transplantation, and Infection.
 These activities include: grant/contract proposal development; development of trainee programs and analysis of efficacy; building of research teams and collaborative endeavors; interaction with funding agencies and institutional research administration and leadership; interaction with institutional federal relations; funding opportunity identification and targeted dissemination; and outreach activities and training.

 Education & Certifications